EbonCorvin/TwitterTimelineParser/README.md

 ## Description

-A .NET library that fetch the user's like timeline from Twitter's graphql API, and convert them to a bunch of ``Tweet`` objects that contain the contet, attached image and video, post date and such.
+A .NET library that fetch the user's **Like timeline**, **Home timeline (For you)** and **Latest home timeline (Following)** from Twitter's graphql API, and convert them to a bunch of `Tweet` objects that contain the contet, attached image and video, post date and such.
 The screenshot below is the example of an returned object.
 ![image](https://github.com/EbonCorvin/TwitterTimelineParser/assets/153107703/08c40d71-aca0-4fb9-a62a-022a516227fd)

 The usage of this library?
 You can have a look at the sample folder, it contains 2 possible use cases of the library:

 1. Download every media you "liked" on Twitter, or;
 2. Forward every "liked" tweet to a Telegram channel.